 They believe in the theory: If you don’t measure it, you can’t manage it.

-As per section XX(Y) of BIS, all companies producing and selling any goods ranging from industrial to food items, should quantify the actual composition of the product in terms of Plastic, Metal, Paper and Inert, and declare it in the after purchase customer invoiceQuote
+As per section XX(Y) of BIS, all companies producing and selling any goods ranging from industrial to food items, should quantify the actual composition of the product in terms of Plastic, Metal, Paper and Inert, and declare it in the after purchase customer invoice.

 With this assumption of the law being passed by the highest authority (in the future), the central system now knows an individual’s consumption in terms of a more effective quantity.
 Thus, every individual’s consumption and waste generation data is aggregated and compiled for multiple individuals to form a family.